 Professor Gillian Triggs

-Professor Triggs graduated in Law from the University of Melbourne in 1968 and gained a PhD in 1982.
-She has combined an academic career with international commercial legal practice and worked with governments and international organizations on human rights law.
-She hopes to focus her Presidency on the implementation in Australian law of the human rights treaties to which Australia is a party, and to work with nations in the Asia Pacific region on practical approaches to human rights.
+Gillian graduated in Law from the University of Melbourne in 1968 and gained a PhD in 1982.
+She has combined an academic career with international commercial legal practice and worked with governments and international organisations advising on including law including human rights law.
+She is focused on the implementation in Australian law of the human rights treaties to which Australia is a party, and on working with nations in the Asia Pacific region on practical approaches to human rights.

-She has been a consultant on International Law to Mallesons Stephen Jaques, a Board Member of the Public Interest Law Clearing House (PILCH), the Australian representative on the Council of Jurists for the Asia Pacific Forum for National Human Rights Institutions, Chair of the Board of the Australian International Health Institute, a member of the Attorney General's International Legal Service Advisory Council and Chair of the Council of Australian Law Deans.
+Gillian has been a consultant on International Law to King & Wood Mallesons, the Australian representative on the Council of Jurists for the Asia Pacific Forum for National Human Rights Institutions, Chair of the Board of the Australian International Health Institute, a member of the Attorney General's International Legal Service Advisory Council and Chair of the Council of Australian Law Deans.

-Professor Triggs is married to Alan Brown AM, a former Australian diplomat, and has two children.
-She lives in Sydney.
+Gillian is married to Alan Brown AM, a former Australian diplomat, and has two children and one grandchild.